 - Color Profile: Submit files with either the sRGB or AdobeRGB1998 color profile embedded.
 The monitor we’re using can display almost all of the AdobeRGB color space.

 - Image Resolution: Save files as JPEG with the longest dimension measuring 4,000 pixels on the long edge.

 - Presentation is one of the 12 Elements of a Merit Image.
 Present your final images just as you would when printing them.
 The mats and borders used, should support and enhance the image, not distract from it.
 A note for vertical images: the monitor is in a horizontal (landscape) orientation, consistent with PPA's District and IPC standards.
-If you have a vertical image for that competition, you may want to consider entering it as a physical print.
-If you do enter it as a digital entry, be sure to canvas it as a horizontal image to create the best presentation.

 - Digital Album Entry: